Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/04_version_models.md

     pyfunc_workflow: python_model # or loader_module
 ```

-### Hwo can I save model locally and log it in MLflow in one step?
+### How can I save model locally and log it in MLflow in one step?

 If you want to save your model both locally and remotely within the same run, you can leverage `MlflowArtifactDataSet`: